PJ789/Autonomous-Car/README.md

 - If you're going to try your hand at multi-core programming... wire a push button switch to the Pico reset pin.
 You're going to need it.
 A lot.

 ## Some Apologies

-Sorry there are no circuit diagrams.
 Sorry about the code quality.
 Route planning is elementary at present, tba.
 And sorry about any bugs.

 ## Some Caveats

-The code is a work in progress, and offered for interest/reference only.
+The code is a work in progress, and for interest/reference.
 Some elements don't work fully, some don't work at all.
 E&OE.

 If you find it useful, please enjoy it.
 If you have suggestions for improvement, I'd be very interested.